 I take a deep breath and from my belly I sing the next lines:

-Sound trumpets, beat your drums
+Beat drums, we won today,

-And show us your esteem!
+We won the war—hooray!

 I wait.
 I listen.
 Then comes the answering whistle:

-We won a victory,
+We conquered tyranny

 I dart in that direction, singing as loud as I can:

-Since we were not fearful,
+Since we did not cry,

-Since we were not tearful.
+Since we did not flee.

 Out of the crowd comes Rudi!
 Our director, Rudolph Freudenfeld!
 His voice booms:

-Because we marched along,
+Because we sang our song,

-Singing our happy song,
+Together marched along,

 He picks me up and twirls me in the air and together we sing:

-Bright, joyful, and cheerful.
+Together arm in arm.

 He puts me down and we keep singing.
 By the time we start the next verse, Judith is there.
-Then Ela and Lenka and Sonja and Maria and Pint’a and Ruth, all of us singing.
+Then Ela and Lenka and Sonja and Maria and Piňťa and Ruth, all of us singing.

 Fat tears roll down Rudi’s cheeks.
 As we near the end of the song, I see that a crowd has gathered around us.
 They listen as if we are performing for the festivities.
 And suddenly we are.
 We open our circle.
 We face our audience.
 We come to the end and start over from the beginning.
 With hands in the air, Rudi conducts.